yesihaveidea/myrtille/DOCUMENTATION.md

 Special thanks to Catalin Trifanescu for its support.

 ## Installation
-You need at least IIS 7 before installing myrtille (the HTTP(S) to RDP/SSH gateway).
-It installs as a role on Windows Servers and as a feature on others Windows versions.

-**CAUTION!
-If you want to use websockets**, you need IIS 8 or greater with the websocket protocol enabled (disabled by default; see https://www.iis.net/configreference/system.webserver/websocket).
+Starting from version 2.8.0, the Myrtille requirements change: Windows 8.1 or Windows Server 2012 R2 or greater.
+This is partly because of the automated installation of the roles and features required by myrtille (which requires a modern powershell) and partly to deliver the best user experience possible (fast display and audio support), as HTML5 websockets (supported by all browsers nowadays) are only available in IIS 8.0+ (Windows 8.1 or Windows Server 2012 R2 or greater).

+That said, Myrtille will continue to fallback to HTML4 (xhr and long-polling) if websockets are not enabled into IIS (it's optional) or if the websocket traffic is blocked by any network equipment.

-The .NET 4.5+ framework can be installed automatically by the myrtille installer (Setup.exe), enabled as a feature of IIS (Web Server role > Applications Development > ASP.NET 4.5 on Windows Server 2012) or installed separately (https://www.microsoft.com/en-us/download/details.aspx?id=30653).
+The .NET 4.5+ framework can be installed automatically by the myrtille installer, enabled as a feature of IIS (Web Server role > Applications Development > ASP.NET 4.5 on Windows Server 2012) or installed separately (https://www.microsoft.com/en-us/download/details.aspx?id=30653).

 Into the roles and features management, ensure you have enabled **HTTP Activation** under ".NET Framework 4.5+ Features" > "WCF Services" (required by the Myrtille services and REST API).

 The installer does install myrtille under the IIS default website and creates a custom application pool ("MyrtilleAppPool").
 If you want to use another website or application pool, you can change it manually afterward (with the IIS manager).

 All releases here: https://github.com/cedrozor/myrtille/releases
-- Setup.exe (preferred installation method): setup bootstrapper
-- Myrtille.msi: MSI package (x86)

 ## Docker
 From version 2.8.0, Myrtille is available as a docker image.